SimonEnsemble/Xtals.jl/docs/src/index.md

 ```

 ## Tests
-Run the tests in the script `tests/runtests.jl` manually or by `] test Xtals` in
-the Julia REPL.
+Unit tests for the package are available by doing `] test Xtals` in the Julia REPL.